Walking Tours in Andalucia, Spain

 As per usual, we have chosen to work with a local guide on this holiday and over the past few years I have become good friends with Javier (first photo) who will be our companion throughout.
 Like myself, Javier is passionate about discovering the hidden meaning of a landscape and its people and he will share with you what he has shared with me over several visits to the region since we first met.
 I believe that it’s so important to involve local people when exploring any area and with Javier, you will not be disappointed, as he has worked tirelessly over many years to uncover the DNA of the region and what makes its people tick.
-I have spent several weeks with him over the past two years, exploring and generally allowing him to share with me what is so special in this region.
+I have spent several weeks with him over the past few years, exploring and generally allowing him to share with me what is so special in this region.
 His passion is much like mine in Cornwall!

 Hasta la Vista, Martin.